EdwardJXLi/2fa-slack-bot/README.md

 - Generate TOTP (Time-based One-Time Password) tokens directly in Slack
 - Support for multiple services configured through environment variables
+- Limit responses to specific slack channels
 - Private responses (only visible to the requesting user)
 - Easy to deploy locally or with Docker
-- Lightweight and minimal dependencies

 ## How It Works

-Users can trigger the app by typing `/2fa [service_name]` in any Slack channel where the app is installed.
+Users can trigger the app by typing `/2fa [service_name]` in any Slack approved channel where the app is installed.
 For example:

 - `/2fa` - Lists all available services
 - `/2fa github` - Generates a token for GitHub